Palestine - Mental Health

 36 months

 The Israeli-Palestinian conflict, rooted in territorial and identity claims since 1947, continues to weigh heavily on the West Bank and East Jerusalem.
-Occupied by Israel since 1967, these regions are marked by the continued expansion of Israeli settlements, particularly in Zone C, under Israeli control.
+Occupied by Israel since 1967, these regions are marked by the continued expansion of Israeli settlements.
 This expansion, accompanied by forced evictions of Palestinian families, is heightening tensions between settlers and Palestinians, and limiting access to natural resources, arable land and markets, due to checkpoints, the separation wall and restrictions on movement.

 Economic and social conditions are extremely precarious.
 Unemployment stands at 24%, particularly among young people and women, nearly 40% of whom are unemployed.
 Access to basic services such as health, education and drinking water remains limited.
 Recurrent violence, such as military raids, has a profound psychological impact on communities, particularly on children and young people, who are exposed to a constant environment of fear.
 Women and girls, who are particularly vulnerable, suffer gender-based violence and economic discrimination.